VanFanelia/beadsOnlineEditor/README.md

 ## Todos - functions to implement

-- Set Bead by click
+- Set Bead by click // DONE
 - Upload a picture from file
 - Load a picture from url
 - Use algorithm on it to pixellate
 - Choose different sizes for pixellating picture
 - Transfer picture to canvas
+- Get Table of used Pearls
+- Print preview
 - Save state in session
 - Save canvas Data in URL